 - Learn to manage stress: Stress may trigger an attack.
 Try new ways to relax, such as deep breathing, meditation, or biofeedback.
 Biofeedback is a way to control how your body reacts to stress or pain.

 - Stop smoking: If you smoke, it is never too late to quit.
 Smoking causes blood vessels to narrow and may trigger an attack.
-Ask your primary healthcare provider for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 What to do during a Raynaud disease attack: